chc-code/findadapt/README.md

 ## Reference sequences
 either a list of sequences (fasta format or one sequence per line) by '-fn_refseq' or organism name by `-organism`
 - `-fn_refseq filename`   a list of sequences in fasta format or one sequence per line.
-- `-organism / -org str`   organism name (for example, human, mouse, fruitfly, worm, arabidopsis, rice);  default: human.
-Alternatively, the miRBase prefix, such hsa, mmu, dme, cel, ath, osa; or, if -fn_refseq is specified, you can specify as other
+- `-organism / -org str`   organism name (such as human, mouse, fruitfly, worm, arabidopsis, rice or the miRBase prefix, such as hsa, mmu, dme, cel, ath, osa);  default: human.
 - `-list_org`  list the supported organisms